 Helena Public Schools Breakfast & Lunch Program

 The Helena Public Schools Breakfast and Lunch Program has always prided itself on providing nutritious and healthy meals for all Helena students.
-Staff members have been trained to recognize and encourage children to eat a complete well-balanced meal.
-While it will always be a delicate balance between what children want to eat and what the lunch program serves, we belief that we have and will continue to meet this balance by listening to our customers, guiding and training our staff and implementing all the tools at our disposal.
+Staff members are trained to recognize and encourage children to eat a complete well-balanced meal.
+While there will always be a delicate balance between what children want to eat and what the lunch program serves, we believe we have and will continue to meet this balance by listening to our customers, guiding and training our staff and implementing all of the tools at our disposal.

 National School Lunch Program